flixtechs-labs/stimulus-extras/README.md

 # Stimulus Laravel Helpers

 The missing stimulus helpers for laravel blade!
-This package contains a bunch of helpers that pairs nicely with `hotwired/stimulus-laravel` package.
+This package contains a bunch of helpers that pair nicely with `hotwired/stimulus-laravel` package.
 Inspired by Symfony UX Stimulus.